- Exterior scanning, with full geometry-capture

 However, this distance is lower when your space is crowded with lots of objects (especially close-up objects).
 It’s not unusual to have to scan less than 10 feet (3 meters) between locations in order to align scans in a crowded area.

 1) Unstructured point cloud - One big point cloud with redundant points removed for efficiency.
-The Matterport Capture app automatic registers and aligns multiple individual scans.
+The Matterport Capture app automatically registers and aligns multiple individual scans.
 The density and accuracy of an exported point cloud is similar to a model captured with Matterport Pro or Pro2 3D Camera alone.
 Learn more.

 The unstructured point cloud is in .XYZ file format.
 You can get this file by downloading the Matterpak Bundle after your space has been processed in the cloud.
 If you import the XYZ files directly into a design app, it will come out monochrome.
 To import into an Autodesk design app and preserve color, open in Recap Pro and export in the native RCP/RCS format.